Identity theft is one of the fastest-growing crimes in the nation ― especially in the suburbs, Melissa Bean.

 - Passwords are meant to be secret and personal.
 Do not share it with anyone for any reason, and if you have done it, change it.

 - They should not be short and simple; rather, 8-10 characters should be the minimum size.
-Remember that long passwords are harder to crack than short ones.
+Remember that long passwords are harder to guess and crack than short ones.

-- Don’t use common words or reverse spelling of words (“hello”, “olleh” “welcome”), important dates (birthdays, anniversaries, etc.), phone numbers, your home’s street name, acronyms, names of famous or fictitious people, etc.
+- Don’t use common words, phrases, or reverse spelling of words (“hello”, “olleh”), important dates (birthdays, anniversaries, etc.), phone numbers, your home’s street name, acronyms, names of famous people or fictitious characters, etc.

 - Use uppercase (A, B, C, D, etc.) and lowercase (a, b, c, d, etc.) letters, numbers ― at least two ― and special characters, such as @, !, #, $, etc.